Doc-Le/Project-3-Moovies-Review/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

-W3C Markup Validator - Results (link)
+W3C Markup Validator - Results [link](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmoovies-review-app.herokuapp.com%2F)
 Testing User Stories from User Experience Section

+### Testing User Stories from User Experience Section

+  * First Time user
+    1. Upon entering the app, user is automatically greeted with an easily visible center page panel search.
+    2. Over the top right of the panel, you can guest icon, with a drop down menu (Login/Signup).
+    3. User can search for any movie review without a login or signup
+    4. User can only leave a review after signing in.

 ## Further Testing

-This app was tested on Google Chrome, Microsoft Edge, and Safari browsers This app was viewed on a variety of devices such as Desktop, Laptop, IPhone7, IPhone8
+* The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhone X.

-## Known Bugs
+* A large amount of testing was done to ensure that all pages were linking correctly.
+* Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.